 When the Broker and buyer feel that it is a good fit at this point, then the Selling Business Broker will contact the seller to give them an overview of the buyer.
 If the seller is interested, the Broker will set up a meeting or an initial phone call with the buyer, seller, and Broker.

-Synergy Business Brokers has sold several businesses during the Pandemic.
+Synergy Business Brokers has sold several businesses during the Pandemic Recession.
 In many cases, the buyer and seller don’t need to meet.
 Everything can be done via Zoom, phone calls, and online transfer of documents and data.
 Even the closing can be done virtually with funds being wired.

-In some cases, the buyer and seller want to have the comfort level of meeting and then can be done with social distancing where the buyer, seller, and advisors are staying safe.
+In some cases, the buyer and seller want to have the comfort level of the meeting, and then can be done with social distancing where the buyer, seller, and advisors are staying safe.

 Negotiating Offers For Buying Your Business